daverosoff/PreTeXtual/README.md

-# MBXTools: a Sublime Text package for PreTeXt
+# PreTeXtual: a Sublime Text package for PreTeXt

-MBXTools is a Sublime Text 3 package designed to assist authors using [PreTeXt](https://github.com/rbeezer/mathbook) (formerly known as MathBook XML).
+PreTeXtual is a Sublime Text 3 package designed to assist authors using [PreTeXt](https://github.com/rbeezer/mathbook) (formerly known as MathBook XML).
 It is very experimental and may behave unexpectedly.